RobertoFORTs/SecondChallenge/README.md

 --------------------------------------------------------------
 ## Features
-* Get all events
+* Get all events of the user
-* Get events of week day
+* Get events of week day of the user
-* Get events by id
+* Get events by id (will get only one of the users event that correspond to the id passed in the param)
 * Create an event
 * Delete event by its id
 * Delete all events of a week day